We can all get a tummy upset if we’ve eaten too much rich food or if something has upset us.

 If you need specific advice on how to manage it.

 Doctors are under more pressure than ever before.
-Their priority is to diagnose and treat life threatening disease.
-They may not have the time to be able to help you understand the intricacies of your IBS, but they should screen out life threatening illness that may cause the same symptoms.
+Their priority is to diagnose and treat life-threatening diseases.
+They may not have the time to be able to help you understand the intricacies of your IBS, but they should screen out life-threatening illnesses that may cause the same symptoms.